Holonomic D-modules with Betti structure: Acknowledgement

-\subsubsection{Gluing}
+\subsection{Gluing}

-According to Corollary \ref{cor;09.10.4.301}, we obtain the gluing construction of $K$-holonomic $\nbigd$-module.
-Let $X$ be a complex manifold, $\nbigc=(Z,U,\varphi,V)$ be a $K$-cell as in Subsection \ref{subsection;09.12.5.20}.
+By Lemma \ref{lem;13.4.23.20} and Corollary \ref{cor;09.10.4.301}, we have a gluing construction of $K$-holonomic $\nbigd$-modules.
+Let $X$ be a complex manifold, $\nbigc=(Z,U,\varphi,V)$ be a $K$-cell as in \S\ref{subsection;09.12.5.20}.
 Let $f$ be a cell function for $\nbigc$ on $X$.
 Let $\nbigq$ be a $K$-holonomic $\nbigd$-module whose support is contained in $f^{-1}(0)$.
 Assume that we are given morphisms of $K$-holonomic $\nbigd$-modules